Better Futures Fund

 Better Futures will help to unlock opportunities and bring positive change to the communities we serve.

-If you’re successful we’ll send you a funding invitation through ActionFunder, and the rest is taken from there.
+If you’re successful we’ll send you a funding invitation through ActionFunder, and you’ll be asked to provide some further due diligence information before the grant is transferred.

 To apply for a share of the community funding, your project needs to involve one or more of the following:

-- Education Providing new opportunities to help people of all ages grow and develop
+Providing new opportunities to help people of all ages grow and develop. - Community

-- Community Groups that bring people together to create a sense of purpose within communities
+Groups that bring people together to create a sense of purpose within communities. - Vulnerability

-If you have questions about the fund or want to check if your project is eligible, please email BetterFuturesCommunity@bristolwater.co.uk.
+If you have questions about the fund or want to check if your project is eligible, see our FAQ’s below.

 Who can apply?